kinecosystem/kin-ecosystem-android-sdk/.github/CONTRIBUTING.md

 If you find a security vulnerability, do NOT open an issue.
 Email security@kinecosystem.com instead.

 When filing an issue, make sure to answer these questions:
-1. What's your current environment? i.e. operating system, processor architecture, node version
+1. What's your current environment? i.e. operating system, processor architecture, Android OS
-1. What did you do?
+1. What did you do (detailed reproduction steps)?
 1. What did you expect to see?
 1. What did you see instead?